 Please record your equipment identification information below for future reference.
 This information can be found on your machine nameplate.

+Product

-Model Name & Number
+Model Number

+Code Number or Date Code

-Code & Serial Number
+Serial Number

-Date of Purchase
+Date Purchased

+Where Purchased

-Whenever you request replacement parts for or information on this equipment always supply the information you have recorded above.
+Whenever you request replacement parts or information on this equipment, always supply the information you